Sothatsit/CamoWorms/README.md

 ### In Docker

 The project can be run in docker to improve compatability and ease of deployment in cloud environments.
+The docker start script is currently setup to run the swarm algorithm.

 The docker run script maps the progress frames generated into `./progress/<unix epoch at start>/`.
 **Note** that these files and folders will be owned by **root**.